 42. Host A Contest

 Be careful with contests!
 The allure of a general contest that adds thousands of people to your list is great, but the downside is a bloated list of non-ideal leads.
 If you offer a contest, keep it as specific as possible, keep the prize on brand, and make sure it is of value to your ideal clients.

 43. Search Engine Optimization

 No one can hire you, buy from you, or join your list to learn from you if they don’t know you exist.
-Search engine optimization (SEO), the process of increasing traffic to a website by making sure the site appears high in search engine results pages, helps new people who are looking for the content you have created and the services you offer discover your website.
+Search engine optimization (SEO), the process of increasing organic search traffic to a website by making sure the site appears high in search engine results pages, helps new people who are looking for the content you have created and the services you offer discover your website.

 A Reminder About Freelance Lead Generation